Decorative Arts museum offer collection of Colonial decorative art and furnitures. Second is Art Gallery, located at the corner of Parque Vidal.

 There is a museum inside the wagons, shows weapons carried on train.

 Capital of Villa Clara located in central Cuba, 3 hours drive from Havana through the National Highway.
 City of Santa Clara was founded in 1689 from the village Cubanacan, of the ancient Indian.

-Santa Clara has mostly Colonial style architecture with narrow streets.
-Despite poor illumination during the night, the city is safe to walk around at night.
+Santa Clara has mostly Colonial style architecture with narrow streets, has poor illumination during the night.

 Memorial of John Paul II statue, commemorating Pope John Paul II historic trip to Cuba in 1998.
 The statue came from Rome as a gift from the Vatican, and was placed at the site of John Paul's first Mass during his visit.
 Pope Monument

 Since 1998, Santa Clara has drawn the interest of foreign visitors as the venue of two.
 The burial of the remains of Ernesto "Che" Guevara, the Pope John Paul II's visit the city in January 1998.

 If you in Santa Clara you must visit Cayo Santa Maria located 120 km at north cost.

 Monument of Che at the Plaza de la Revolucion Ernesto Guevara, with a huge bronze statue of Che Guevara.
 Enter from National Highway in distance just 1 km.